ropensci/RefManageR/README.md

 * add search function as wrapper for "[.BibEntry"
 * is [`stringi`](http://docs.rexamine.com/R-man/stringi/stringi-encoding.html) worth using over `Unicode` package?
 * Distinguish what can be imported and needs to be re-implemented from `bibtex` and `utils`
+* efficient ways to update database with only recently added papers, mention in JSS manuscript
+* read all of R Journal paper on person and bibentry classes

 DONE
 ==================================================================================================================